kynesim/weld/docs/README.txt

 If you do a ``weld pull`` and then do a ``git push`` of the weld, in general the transient branches will not be propagated to the weld's remote.

-However, if you clone directly from a "working weld", then by default all branches are cloned, which is (a) untidy, and (b) mak cause future working branches to have the same name as earlier (remote) working branches.
+However, if you clone directly from a "checked out" weld (rather than from a bare repository), then by default all branches are cloned, which is (a) untidy, and (b) mak cause future working branches to have the same name as earlier (remote) working branches.

 If you have git version 1.7.10 or later, then you can instead clone a "working" weld using::